voxpupuli/rspec-puppet-facts/README.md

 add_custom_fact :root_home, lambda { |os,facts| "/tmp/#{facts['hostname']}" }
 ```

-### Suppling Custom External Facts through FacterDB
+### Supplying Custom External Facts through FacterDB
 Rspec-puppet-facts uses a gem called facterdb that contains many fact sets of various combinations that are pre generated.
 Rspec-puppet-facts queries
 facterdb to pull out a specific fact set to use when testing.

 The default facts are great for many things but there will be times when you need to have custom
 fact sets that only make sense in your environment or might contain sensitive information.